Read this post if you want to know what all the hype about journaling is about and what are the benefits of journaling.

 At first, I felt like I was writing a book and presenting my thoughts for the whole world to see.
 It felt kind of tense.
-But then I told myself nobody had to even know this journal existed, so I started to give fewer fucks every minute.
+But then I told myself nobody had to even know this journal existed, so I started to give care less.

 I wrote non-stop for around 15 minutes and filled 5 pages.
 I described how lost and empty I felt.
 How much I missed being challenged in college.
 How bad I wanted more money.
 And how ready I was to do everything I had to do to feel better.

 I remember feeling so satisfied after that.
 I soon realized journaling had to be a part of my day.
 And, since habits are like my whole deal, I turned journaling into a habit that has transformed my life completely.